Linearl/copilot_workflows/README_en.md

 The essence of tools is **"reusable leverage"**, while processes are **"industrialized packaging of tools"**.
 As Kevin Kelly observed, *"The greatest invention of the past 200 years was not any specific tool, but the scientific method itself—a process that reliably produces innovation."*

-This system embodies this philosophy by transforming debugging, file organization, code analysis, and refactoring from ad-hoc activities into **systematic, replicable processes** that serve as powerful leverage tools for AI-assisted development.
+This system embodies this philosophy by transforming debugging, file organization, and code analysis from ad-hoc activities into **systematic, replicable processes** that serve as powerful leverage tools for AI-assisted development.

 **💡 Extend and Customize**: You can leverage these existing workflows as templates to develop your own specialized workflows with Copilot's assistance, then iteratively optimize them through practice.